6th - 23rd March, 2020

 Here is some information to help you get the most from your visit to Sculpture by the Sea 2020

-Picnic Drop Off: there is a picnic pick up an drop off one Mon - Sat in front of the marquee along Marine Parade, between 5-7.30pm
+Picnic Drop Off: there is a picnic pick up and drop off on Mon - Sat in front of the marquee along Marine Parade, between 5 - 7.30pm

 Parking: there are lots of large free (limited to a few hours) carparks along the Cottesloe Foreshore, you may have to park a little bit away from the exhibition and walk down.
 Parking along the road near the exhibition is short term only - so if you park there make sure you move within the timeframe, parking tickets may be issued.

 Transport: Why not catch the train to Cottelsoe Beach and save the parking hassle?
 The Cott Cat is a free shuttle bus service that runs between Cottesloe train station and Cottesloe beachfront.
 The shuttle will meet every train from Cottesloe train station on the Perth to Fremantle line between 10.30am to 5.00pm daily for the duration of the exhibition, and will return to the station from Cottesloe beachfront at 15 minute intervals.